JayTG/105SRE_Cloud_Computing_AWS/README.md

 # what would you like to call it
 metadata:
-  name: nginx-deployment # naming the deployment
+  name: api-deployment # naming the deployment
 spec:
   selector:
     matchLabels:
-      app: nginx # look for this label to match with k8 service
+      app: api # look for this label to match with k8 service

   # Let's create a replica set of this with 2 instances/pods
   replicas: 3